asbjornenge/dev-dock/README.md

 # Development Docker Container

-An attempt to produce a prortable development environment using docker.
+An attempt to produce a portable development environment using docker.

 ## Regarding keys

 RSA key is in gitignore.
 Use the key carefully; few & low permissions.
-*NEVER* ever upload this container to the public hub.
+**NEVER** ever upload this container to the public hub.

 ## Scripts